Kamala Harris Skips Working Families Party Endorsement Interview, Attends Two Celebrity Fundraisers

 The California Senator was scheduled to attend a question-and-answer event with the progressive, labor union-backed group, but she did not do so, appearing on the day her interview had been scheduled at two different fundraisers.
 One of them was hosted by actress Jessica Alba and MGM Motion Picture Group President Jon Glickman, and the other by CEO of Blackbird Collective Bridgid Coulter.

-Rob Duffey, national communications director for WFP, explained expressed regret over Harris’ decision.
+Rob Duffey, national communications director for WFP, expressed regret over Harris’ decision.

 “We don’t know how the campaign makes decisions.
 We were willing to be flexible on time and locations, however, and we are disappointed they didn’t find a time to hear questions from our members,” he said.